coccigabry/cocciBlog-frontend/README.md

 # Cocci Blog (frontend)

-Check out all lastest and remember...
-Only registered users can write new posts!
+The main stuctured for a blog where users can register and write posts.
 <br>
 (backend source code: https://github.com/coccigabry/cocciBlog-backend)
 <br><br>